top of page

 Dan has an undergraduate degree in outdoor education.
 Back in the day, he worked as a mountain guide.
 He doesn’t guide anymore but has kept his skills sharp, and when he's not writing he may be found outside, depending on the season and topography, backcountry skiing or ice climbing or rock climbing or mountain biking or trail running or, to his mother’s chagrin, dirt biking.
 She’s right to worry.
 Motorcycles are dangerous.

-Dan lives with his wife in a 677-square-foot cabin in the Sierras Nevada mountains of California.
+Dan lives with his wife in a 677-square-foot cabin in the Sierra Nevada mountains of California.

 Goggles.png